DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 ## Phase 1: The Forging of Adamu (≈930,000–813,000 years ago)

-- Myth lens: Foundational stock “Adamu” forged under existential constraint; latent capacities installed for long-horizon development.
+- Myth Lens: Foundational stock "Adamu" forged under existential constraint; latent capacities installed for long-horizon development.
-- Science lens: Severe long-duration population bottleneck with effective population ≈1,280 for ~117k years; consolidation of a founding lineage.
-- Cross-links: Genetic Evidence → Bottlenecks; Timeline → Phase 1; Glossary → Adamu.
+- Science Lens: A severe, long-duration population bottleneck with an effective population of just 1,280 individuals for 117,000 years.
+The cause was the Mid-Pleistocene Transition, which shifted Earth's climate to brutal 100,000-year ice ages.
+The most severe phase, Marine Isotope Stage 22, led to widespread environmental collapse and fragmentation of human populations.
+- Cross-links: This is the period when humans were truly domesticated as Adamu, then mixed with another robust human species—probably Homo erectus—hiding most of the domestication traits.
+Mythically, this is the time when Prometheus gave humans fire.
+Genetic Evidence → The 930–813 kya Bottleneck, admixture signals; Glossary → Adamu, Mid-Pleistocene Transition, Marine Isotope Stage 22, Homo erectus, Prometheus.

 ## Phase 2: The Awakening of Potential (≈650,000–300,000 years ago)

 - Myth lens: Rise of Ummānu/Umannu—the artisan/specialist potential emerges.
 - Science lens: Emergence of Homo heidelbergensis; cranial capacity expansion; increasing technological complexity trending toward Mode 3.
 - Cross-links: Archaeological Anomalies → technology transitions; Glossary → Umannu.
+- The Recovery: Around 813,000 years ago, humanity began a 20-fold demographic recovery, with the population growing to approximately 30,000 individuals.
+This rapid expansion was fueled by climate improvement and the mastery of controlled fire, with definitive evidence around 790,000 years ago.

 ## Phase 3: The Specialist Divergence (≈80,000–40,000 years ago)